manas-sharma/A.I./Linear Regression/readme.md

-This contains an implementation of single and multi variable linear regression as explained in Andrew Ng's Machine Learning course.
+This is a Python implementation of single and multi variable linear regression based on Andrew Ng's Machine Learning course material.